 If your job or your other daily activities require you to sit all day long, this yoga pose can help in improving your body posture and energize your spine.

-Sit on the floor or mat with both your legs straight.
+Sit on the floor or yoga mat (a non-slip one such as this is perfect!) with both your legs straight.
 Bend your knees and slide your left foot under your right leg.
 Try to have your left foot reach the outside of your right hip.
 Then, put your right foot over the left leg and stand it on the floor.

 As you exhale, twist your body to the right.

 For a better stretch, try putting your left elbow on the outside of your right knee and press against it as you twist.

 The camel pose is awesome when it comes to stretching your chest and back.
 It is also good for relieving back pain!

 Go on your knees with your legs hip-width apart.
 Grabbing your ankles with your hands, bend backward slowly.